Enhancing lasting partnerships and proactive Emergency Preparedness initiatives through advocacy, communication, and collaboration.

 How do I request Regional Training and Exercise materials?

 Over the years, the Training and Exercise working group has purchased exercise supplies with SHSP project funding.
 Caches of supplies are at the COG, Irving, Garland and at a location in Grand Prairie.
 Supplies available include signs, caution tape, radios, vests, PPE, tents, etc. A full list of available supplies is located in the Emergency Managers Dashboard.
-Please notify a Training and Exercise working group chair or contact EP POC Chris Comer
+Please notify a Training and Exercise working group chair or contact EP POC Michael Hernandez

 for any requests.
 A two weeks’ notice is preferred for anyone wanting to borrow any of these items.